 Libby and Geoff - Real New Zealand Tours

-Real New Zealand Tours specialises in handcrafted bespoke customised travel itineraries.
+Real New Zealand Tours are locally based in Christchurch and specialise in handcrafted bespoke customised all inclusive tour itineraries.

 The above sample itinerary will be customised to ensure you have a truly authentic - Kiwi experience.

 Please reach out NOW and make contact using the form below.

 We look forward to getting back in contact with you ASAP

 (we’ll do our very best to respond within 24 hours).

 Call us NOW - we’re open during New Zealand business hours 7 days per week -